Introduction

 A μ-conotoxin (μ-CTX) mutant does not completely block the sodium current.
 The sodium ion can escape through the incompletely sealed outer pore and vacate the cation-attractive central cavity for binding of QX-222, which is a l...

-The most lethal effect of conotoxins to humans is diaphragmatic paralysis and respiratory arrest.
+The most lethal effect of conotoxins on humans is diaphragmatic paralysis and respiratory arrest.
 Most conotoxins are not a bioterrorism threat, but some could be weaponized and used as an aerosol (eg, a-conotoxins, k-conotoxins, and o-conotoxins).

 (4) Saxitoxins (Category C).
 More than 50 structurally related neurotoxins (known collectively as "saxitoxins") are produced by protists, algae, and cyanobacteria.
 Saxitoxin, the best-known paralytic shellfish toxin, is one of the most potent known natural toxins.
 Saxitoxin acts as a selective, reversible, voltage-gated sodium channel blocker.
 Saxitoxin binds directly in the pore of the channel protein, occluding the opening, and preventing the flow of sodium ions through the membrane.